bihealth/sodar-core/docs/source/repository.rst

 ``manage.py``
     The Django file for running management commands.
 ``pyproject.toml``
-    Settings for building and Black.
+    Settings for package building, Python linting and Python formatting.
 ``README.rst``
     The project readme.
 ``requirements.txt``
     Requirements file placed here for compatibility.
 Actual requirements can be found in ``requirements/*.txt``.
 ``setup.cfg``
-    Settings for Flake8, Pycodestyle and Versioneer.
+    Settings for Versioneer and possible other components using legacy configuration.
 Generally these should not be touched.
 ``setup.py``
     The setup file for the ``django-sodar-core`` package.
 ``versioneer.py``